 The Electrostatic Solver has been enhanced to increase its accuracy and expand its potential applications.

-Improvements within the calculation engine include the following abilities:
+Improvements within the calculation engine include the following capabilities:

 - Consider dielectric materials while computing fields.